Classical analogies for the force acting on an impurity in a Bose-Einstein condensate

 There are several theoretical and computational studies of the interaction force between an impurity and a BEC at zero absolute temperature, using different approaches depending on the nature of the particle and its interaction with the condensate.
 A microscopic approach is used to analyse the interaction of a rigid particle with a BEC by solving the Gross-Pitaevskii equation (GPE) for the condensate macroscopic wavefunction and using boundary conditions such that the condensate density vanishes at the particle boundary~\cite{pham2005boundary}.
 This methodology allows to study complex phenomena such as vortex nucleation and flow instabilities, but it is more oriented to find the effects of an obstacle on the flow rather than the coupled particle-flow dynamics.
 In addition, the boundary condition introduces severe nonlinearities which can only be addressed numerically.
 At a more fundamental level of description, the impurity is treated as a quantum particle with its own wavefunction described by the Schr\"{o}dinger equation and that is coupled with the GPE for the macroscopic wavefunction of the BEC~\cite{berloff2000capture}.
-A more versatile model for the interaction of impurities with the BEC has been explored in several papers~\cite{astrakharchik2004motion,shukla2016sticking,griffin2017vortex,shukla2018particles,pinsker2017gaussian}.
+A more versatile model for the interaction of impurities with the BEC has been explored in several papers~\cite{astrakharchik2004motion,shukla2016sticking,griffin2017vortex,shukla2018particles,pinsker2017gaussian,giuriato2019interaction}.
 Here, an additional repulsive interaction (a Gaussian or delta-function potential) is added to model scattering of the condensate particles with the impurity.
-The hydrodynamic force on the impurity is determined by this repulsion potential and the superfluid density through the Ehrenfest theorem.
+The force on the impurity is determined by this repulsion potential and the superfluid density through the Ehrenfest theorem.
 The strong-coupling limit of this repulsive potential would be equivalent to the rigid boundary-condition approach.
-Within this modeling approach, some works have studied the complex motion of particles interacting with vortices in the flow, and the indirect interactions between them arising from the presence of the fluid \cite{shukla2016sticking,shukla2018particles}.
+Within this modelling approach, some works have studied the complex motion of particles interacting with vortices in the flow, and the indirect interactions between them arising from the presence of the fluid \cite{shukla2016sticking,shukla2018particles}.